OCA/sale-promotion/loyalty_partner_applicability/README.rst

 of a customer filter for promotion rules.
 This module is a base to be extended.

+It allows to restrict the applicability of a promotion and its rules to a subset of customers.
+This is useful when you want to target a specific group of customers with a promotion.
+The restriction can be defined at the program level.

+When a restriction is defined at the program level, the promotion will only be available to customers that match the filter.

 **Table of contents**

 .. contents::